Addictions

 3. Here, you can adjust the brightness in the scenarios.

-5. Here, you can submit any malfunctions or ideas for further
+5. Here, you can report any malfunctions or share ideas for further developments with us.

-In this short webinar, you will learn how to use this function correctly.
+In this short webinar, you will learn how to use this feature correctly.

 You may have also purchased the finger sensor for biofeedback data from us.
 In this short webinar, you will learn how to use this sensor correctly.